Professional Engineers Continuing Education

 - CREDIT CARD/PAYPAL: We now have the ability to accept payment via PayPal as well as VISA, MasterCard, American Express and Discover credit cards.
 The payment link for a secure transaction will be sent to you prior to the course start.
 Your purchase will appear on your credit card statement with the following notation: *PAYPAL RFBU WATSON

 We will send confirmation and course information to registrants by e-mail, so please include your e-mail address on your registration form.

-- Brief confirmations will be sent out within two business days of receipt of your registration.
+- Brief confirmations will be sent out within one week of receipt of your registration.